coveo/source.coveo.com/_posts/2015-03-06-react-flux-and-coveo.md

 The code of the demo is available on [Github][githubrepo]

-Writing this article helped me much in understanding React & Flux more.
-I had to revisit the documentation sites which are really explanatory and this made me see and understand what I had missed or that was still foggy from my previous visits.
+Writing this article helped me understand React & Flux much more.
+I had to revisit the documentation, which is really helpful, and this made me see and understand what I had missed or what was still foggy from my previous visits.